-1 mean we had time away, and it will always last in my 2 memory how she described the relationship between a Chair and a Chief Executive: 3 It should be a good, working relationship, good communications and good 4 5 relationships but there should always be the blue 10:46 There should be a clear knowledge of how you 6 7 So I mean, all of the Chief are separate to it.
-8 Executives I worked with from Mr. Donaghy to Mrs. McAlinden, right through those in the interim 9 posts, Mrs. Clarke, Mr. Rice and Mr. McNally, were 10 10 · 47 11 excellent, and I should say they were excellent with Mr. Devlin.
-I was not aware Mr. Devlin had any 12 13 concerns about me in any aspects of my work 14 interprofessionally or personally until I read much of 15 the Inquiry.
-So I had no problem with any of my Chief 10:47 16 Executives, not none ever brought any to my attention of that.
-We had a very good working relationship, 17 18 which you had to have.
-We were dealing with some of 19 the most complex issues on a day-to-day basis and the fast pace of change.
-So I have never had any problem 20 10:47 with anyone in the Trust that I am aware of, or indeed 21 22 in anywhere I have worked.
-23 We're obviously sitting in a Public Inquiry which will 46 Q. consider through your evidence, and obviously through 24 the evidence of others, some alleged shortcomings in 25 10 · 48 consider through your evidence, and obviously through the evidence of others, some alleged shortcomings in how the Trust has functioned in a particular sphere.
-Viewed from that perspective and what you know of the Inquiry, its reasons for being and its work, have you any reason or cause to reflect that things with Chief
+1 mean we had time away, and it will always last in my 2 memory how she described the relationship between a 3 Chair and a Chief Executive: It should be a good, 4 working relationship, good communications and good 5 relationships but there should always be the blue 10:46 6 water.
+There should be a clear knowledge of how you 7 are separate to it.
+So I mean, all of the Chief 8 Executives I worked with from Mr. Donaghy to 9 Mrs. McAlinden, right through those in the interim 10 posts, Mrs. Clarke, Mr. Rice and Mr. McNally, were 10:47 11 excellent, and I should say they were excellent with 12 Mr. Devlin.
+I was not aware Mr. Devlin had any 13 concerns about me in any aspects of my work 14 interprofessionally or personally until I read much of 15 the Inquiry.
+So I had no problem with any of my Chief 10:47 16 Executives, not none ever brought any to my attention 17 of that.
+We had a very good working relationship, 18 which you had to have.
+We were dealing with some of 19 the most complex issues on a day-to-day basis and the 20 fast pace of change.
+So I have never had any problem 10:47 21 with anyone in the Trust that I am aware of, or indeed 22 in anywhere I have worked.
+23 46 Q. We're obviously sitting in a Public Inquiry which will 24 consider through your evidence, and obviously through 25 the evidence of others, some alleged shortcomings in 10:48 26 how the Trust has functioned in a particular sphere.
+27 Viewed from that perspective and what you know of the 28 Inquiry, its reasons for being and its work, have you 29 any reason or cause to reflect that things with Chief

-Executives over a period of time might have been better approached or better handled so that we are not here scrutinising these issues?

-- Well, a lot that is before the Inquiry I have been Α. reading and been informed for the very first time.
-10:49 can assure you many times to Trust Board, under all of those different Chief Executives that I have referred to, we dealt with information that came to us in a very structured, in a very challenging, and indeed we were very clear on governance and reporting lines through a 10 · 49 variety of subcommittees.
-Yes, I'm not disagreeing with you what has come before the Inquiry now is shocking to me, but I can assure you much of it I I believe if Mrs. McAlinden and those didn't know. that followed her had known any of this, and had come 10:49 to Trust Board, we would have taken immediate corrective action.
-I am disappointed about that, but the flow of information or what we needed to know did not come. - 20 47 Q. Yes.
+1 Executives over a period of time might have been better 2 approached or better handled so that we are not here 3 scrutinising these issues?
+4 Α. Well, a lot that is before the Inquiry I have been 5 reading and been informed for the very first time.
+I 10:49 6 can assure you many times to Trust Board, under all of 7 those different Chief Executives that I have referred 8 to, we dealt with information that came to us in a very 9 structured, in a very challenging, and indeed we were 10 very clear on governance and reporting lines through a 10:49 11 variety of subcommittees.
+Yes, I'm not disagreeing 12 with you what has come before the Inquiry now is 13 shocking to me, but I can assure you much of it I 14 didn't know.
+I believe if Mrs. McAlinden and those 15 that followed her had known any of this, and had come 10:49 16 to Trust Board, we would have taken immediate 17 corrective action.
+I am disappointed about that, but 18 the flow of information or what we needed to know did 19 not come.
+20 47 Q. Yes.
 We'll have an opportunity obviously to explore 10:49 21 that in greater detail but thank you for that for now.

-Your witness statement and the evidence of others has looked at the training needs of the Non-Executive Directors.
-Can I just open your statement in this respect?
+22 23 Your witness statement and the evidence of others has 24 looked at the training needs of the Non-Executive 25 Directors.
+Can I just open your statement in this 10:50 26 respect?
 WIT-90852.
-You explain that in terms of training, you attended numerous training sessions during your tenure:
+You explain that in terms of 27 training, you attended numerous training sessions 28 during your tenure: 29